RosalvaMartinez/StevesApi/README.md

 ## Create HomeController to serve the user interface
 The `HomeController.cs` serves a simple `index.cshtml` page that will serve as a front-end that a user can utilize to make requests for data from the dotnet webapi.
-It contains several buttons that are connected to functions that will make asynchronous calls to the dotnet webapi using the built-in javascript `fetch` function, and jQuery to render the data from the webapi response into a <table> then update the UI with that newly generated table.
+It contains several buttons that are connected to functions that will make asynchronous calls to the dotnet webapi using the built-in javascript `fetch` function, and jQuery to render the data from the webapi response into an html `<table>` then update the UI with that newly generated table.

 The front-end also has a form that will take the data in that form, put it in a request object, and make a post request to the HttpPost endpoint method which is setup to make an INSERT SQL statement to create a new row in the `Product` table in the database.